Xtruct/Xtruct/README.md

 ![Xtruct logo](https://cdn.discordapp.com/attachments/276347001980059659/276752307020890113/xtruct-logo2-1.png)

-Do you feel disapointed about Construct 2/3 ?
+Do you feel disappointed about Construct 2/3 ?
 We have a good deal for you.

 Do you remember the time of Construct Classic ?